William Rowan Hamilton

 Sir William Rowan Hamilton (4 August 1805 – 2 September 1865) was an Irish mathematician, physicist, and astronomer who made numerous major contributions to algebra, classical mechanics, and optics.
 His theoretical works and mathematical equations are considered fundamental to modern theoretical physics, particularly his reformulation of Lagrangian mechanics.
 His research included the analysis of geometrical optics, Fourier analysis, and quaternions, the last of which made him one of the founders of modern linear algebra.

 Hamilton was Andrews Professor of Astronomy at Trinity College Dublin.
 He was also the third director of Dunsink Observatory from 1827 to 1865.
 The Hamilton Institute at Maynooth University is named after him.

 He received the Cunningham Medal twice, in 1834 and 1848, and the Royal Medal in 1835.

-He remains arguably the most influential Irish physicist, along with Ernest Walton.
-Since his death, Hamilton has been commemorated throughout the country, with several institutions, streets, monuments, and stamps bearing his name.
+He was also knighted in 1835.
+Hamilton remains arguably the most influential Irish physicist, along with Ernest Walton.
+Since his death, he has been commemorated throughout the country, with several institutions, streets, monuments, and stamps bearing his name.

 Biography

 Early life

-William Rowan Hamilton was born on 4 August 1805 in Dublin, Ireland, the fourth of nine children of Archibald Hamilton (1778–1819) and Sarah Hutton who lived at 29 Dominick Street (later renumbered to 36).
+William Rowan Hamilton was born on 4 August 1805 in Dublin, Ireland, the fourth of nine children of Archibald Hamilton (1778–1819) and Sarah Hutton, who lived at 29 Dominick Street (later renumbered to 36).
 Archibald, who was from Dublin, worked as a solicitor.
 By the age of 3, Hamilton had been sent to live with his uncle James Hamilton, a graduate of Trinity College Dublin who ran a school in Talbots Castle in Trim, County Meath.

 Hamilton is said to have shown talent at an early age.
 His uncle observed that Hamilton, from a young age, had displayed an uncanny ability to acquire languages — a claim which has been disputed by some historians, who claim he had only a basic understanding of them.
 At the age of seven, he had already made progress in Hebrew, and before he was 13, he had acquired, under the care of his uncle, a dozen languages: classical and modern European languages, Persian, Arabic, Hindustani, Sanskrit, Marathi and Malay.
 The emphasis of Hamilton's early education on languages is attributed to the wish of his father to see him employed by the British East India Company.

 An expert mental calculator, the young Hamilton was capable of working out some calculations to many decimal places.
 In September 1813, the American calculating prodigy Zerah Colburn was being exhibited in Dublin.
 Colburn was 9, a year older than Hamilton.
 The two were pitted against each other in a mental arithmetic contest, with Colburn emerging as the clear victor.

 In reaction to his defeat, Hamilton spent less time studying languages, and more on mathematics.
 At age ten, he stumbled across a Latin copy of Euclid; and at twelve he studied Newton's Arithmetica Universalis.
 By age 16, he had covered much of the Principia, as well as some more recent works on analytic geometry and differential calculus.